Eligibility

 Screening and Promotion

 Films selected for the festival will be screened exclusively at festival events.
-Any additional screenings require prior consent from the producer or distributor.
+Any additional screenings require the prior consent of the producer or distributor.

-Participants consent to the publication of film information on festival websites and in printed materials, including the catalogue, program, leaflets, and press materials.
+Participants consent to the publication of film information on the festival website and in printed materials, including the catalogue, programme, leaflets and press materials.

-Participants also agree that, for non-commercial festival purposes, media outlets, television stations, and partner online platforms may be granted access to film materials (photos, stills, posters, information), trailers, or film excerpts of up to three minutes.
+Participants also agree that, for the festival’s non-commercial promotional purposes, media outlets, television stations and partner online platforms may be granted access to film materials (photos, stills, posters and information), trailers, or film excerpts of up to three minutes.

-All screening copies will remain in the festival archive and may be used solely for the festival’s promotional or educational purposes.
+All screening copies will remain in the festival archive and may be used solely for the festival’s promotional and educational purposes.

 Film Delegations

-The organizers will cover accommodation during the festival and transport between Tallinn and Lihula.
-Travel expenses are not covered.
+The organisers will provide accommodation during the festival and cover transport between Tallinn and Lihula.
+Travel expenses to and from Estonia are not covered.

 Final Provisions

-Copyright: By submitting a film, participants agree to allow the festival to screen the film during the event free of charge to the organizers.
+By submitting a film, participants grant MAFF the non-exclusive right to screen the film during the festival free of charge.
+In all other respects, copyright remains with the rights holder.